Davison, Michigan

 Davison is a city in Genesee County in the U.S. state of Michigan and a suburb of Flint.
-The population was 5,536 at the 2000 census and fell to 5,173 by the 2010 census.
+As of the 2020 census, Davison had a population of 5,143.
 Davison is located within Davison Township survey township area (7N 8E), but is administratively autonomous.

 Davison was named after Judge Norman Davison, a judge of Lapeer County and a delegate to state constitution convention of 1835.
 He resided in a nearby hamlet formerly known as Davisonville, now known as Atlas.